sirtobsi/f-cc/README.md

 # FDSE Pre-Interview Challenge

 Welcome!
-This is a 2-3 hour technical challenge for the **Forward Deployed Software Engineer** position at Xelerit Robotics.
+This is a 2 hour technical challenge for the **Forward Deployed Software Engineer** position at Forgis.

 ## 🎯 Challenge Overview

 You'll build a data processing pipeline for industrial sensor data, handling real-world challenges like connection failures, missing values, and noisy readings.
 This mirrors the type of work our FDSEs do daily.

 **Key Points:**
-- ⏱️ **Time-boxed:** 2-3 hours (full completion is not expected)
+- ⏱️ **Time-boxed:** 2 hours (full completion is not expected)
 - 📊 **Focus:** Quality over quantity - demonstrate thoughtful engineering
 - 🛡️ **Priorities:** Robustness, error handling, and clear communication
 - 📝 **Documentation:** Your reasoning matters as much as your code